 - 8. No eligibility for PPP loan if the business was not in operation before Feb 15th, 2020. - 9.
 All existing safe harbors and exceptions for reduction in employee headcount (FTEs) remain, and the Act further provides that the SBA may modify dates of safe harbors to comply with intent of PPP. - 10.
-Act makes it clear the Schedule F Farmers are eligible for PPP loans based on 2019 Schedule F income - 11.
+Act makes it clear the Schedule F Farmers are eligible for PPP loans based on 2019 Schedule F income. - 11.
 501(c)(6) entities (Chambers of commerce, business leagues, real-estate boards, boards of trade, with the exception of sports teams) are eligible to receive a PPP loan if they meet the necessity requirement. - 12.
 The \$100,000 salary/wage limitation on determining loan amounts and forgiveness expenditures applies on an annualized basis. - 13.
-Borrowers in bankruptcy can apply for PPP loans with court approval - 14.
+The Act provided that, upon pronouncement by the SBA, bankruptcy judges could permit debtors to apply for PPP loans, but the 01/06/21 IFRs make clear that the SBA does not intend to exercise this authority. - 14.
 Can receive both PPP and Employee Tax Retention Credit!
 Do not file PPP 2020 forgiveness application until you are clear on whether it could cause loss of Employee Tax Retention Credit.